dissemin/dissemin/doc/sphinx/technical_scope.rst

 Examples
 ~~~~~~~~
-The metadata is authentic, i.e. it is created with Dissemin and represents how the metadata documents will loke like.
+The examples res authentic, i.e. they are created with Dissemin and represent how the metadata documents will loke like.
 For earch document type there is one or more example.
 They cover different cases like dewey decimal class or embargo.